LidorBaum/Lostie/README.md

 This is the first project I am building with Vue 3 <br />
 In my opinion Vue 3 is a great framework, combining the pros of React and Angular. <br />
 The problem?
 It's small community makes it hard to find fixes and solutions online, <br />
-and it's lack of libraries makes it harder to use.
+and it's lack of libraries makes it harder to use. <br />
+For now the app is Desktop only, no mobile support yet.

 Live hosting of this project is at https://lostie.herokuapp.com/ <br/>
 Please allow about 30 seconds for the server to boot